 When concerns are identified by a field instructor and/or student, the field education coordinator will be involved with both parties to resolve field placement concerns at the time they arise.
 If the placement situation is unresolvable and the placement is terminated early by either the student or the placement agency, the situation will be reviewed by the field coordinators and/or the Field Education Advisory Committee who will follow the process outlined in the Field Education Manual.
 Should the Field Placement Advisory Committee determine that the student placement issues violate the OCSWSSW Code of Ethics, contravene the policies of the university or of the field placement setting, or do not honour the affiliation to ethical professional standards of practice, the student may be referred to the Professional Suitability Committee.
-The recommendations of the Field Advisory Committee review shall be considered the 'Informal Review' by the Professional Suitability Committee.
+The recommendations of the Field Advisory Committee will be provided to the student in writing.
+The Field Education Advisory Committee review shall be considered the 'Informal Review' by the Professional Suitability Committee.